darbio/Documentation/Documentation/GettingStarted.rst

   :lines: 31-43

-The ``ExampleCommandHandler`` in our case here merely invokes the ``SetMagicNumer`` on the aggregate and returns the execution result.
+The ``ExampleCommandHandler`` in our case here merely invokes the ``SetMagicNumber`` on the aggregate and returns the execution result.
 Remember, if a command handler returns a failed execution result, EventFlow will disregard any events the aggregate has emitted.